Guides

 Slip and trip in shop: A customer slips on a wet floor where you have been conditioning flowers.
 They break their wrist and claim for medical costs and lost earnings.
 Covered by: public liability.

 Delivery accident: Your van is rear-ended on the way to a funeral.
-The coffin spray and all tributes are destroyed.
-The funeral director needs emergency replacements within two hours.
+The coffin spray and all the tributes are destroyed.
+The funeral director needs replacements within two hours.
 Covered by: goods in transit insurance.

 Workshop injury: An attendee at your wreath making workshop cuts themselves badly on floristry wire and needs hospital treatment.
 Covered by: public liability.